CS-433/ml-project-2-genelipids/README.md

 3. Predictors destribution
 4. ML models training
 5. Selection of final ML model
-6. Model interpretation &  analysis
+6. Model interpretation and analysis

 <a id="plan">![Main steps of the project](images/project_steps.png)</a>